open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 4.  `git push -u origin <name_of_your_new_branch>` to save your changes and push them to your Github (for any further commit on the same branch after the first one, you can just use `git push`).

+NOTE: In case you have come up with the wrong edit and if you'd like to revert it back to the previous version of the file follow this        [link](https://githowto.com/undoing_local_changes).
+This is applicable only before commiting the change.

 ### Commit Message Style Guide

 Because the commits you will be making on this markdown wiki are fairly basic, it is not necessary to enforce a wordy commit style.
 However, in the future, when you start to work on more complex projects, it is helpful to write your commit messages in a certain way.
 Here is an article on [how to write good commit messages](https://chris.beams.io/posts/git-commit/).